alexj/Raycast-Commands/README.md

 **3.** `10AM` (nothing else specified):

-"Output the times for the default cities (Austin, TX, London, Sofia, Bulgaria -- see below for how you can change these) in the default inline format
+"Output the times for the default cities (Austin, TX, London, Sofia, Bulgaria in the default inline format.
+[See 'Default Locations' below](#default_locations) to see how you can set these to the locations you'd like.

 Returns: